Linear Discriminant Analysis with the Randomized Kaczmarz Method: Gaussian Model Linear Discriminant Analysis (LDA)

 \subsubsection{Computing the Intercept}

-The direction vector $\vhbetalda$ produced by Gaussian model LDA with Algorithm \ref{alg:gaussianLDA} does not give rise to an intercept term.
-To obtain a direction vector $\vhbetals$ with Algorithm \ref{alg:lda-ls} that is a scalar multiple of $\vhbetalda$ so that the LDA direction remains unchanged, however, requires fitting an intercept in the least squares model.
-We illustrate this in our numerical experiments in Section \ref{sec:experiments}, where $\vhbetals$ estimated with the intercept term $\beta_{0}$ in \eqref{eqn:ls-LDA} is a scalar multiple of $\vhbetalda$ so that the decision boundaries $\deltalda$ and $\deltalslda$ from \eqref{eqn:binary-decision} and \eqref{eqn:ls-decisionboundary} coincide.

-The choice of the intercept term affects the LDA classifier substantially, however, and there are multiple approaches to selecting it.
-For example, \cite[Section 4.3]{hastie2009elements} recommends selecting the intercept via a data-driven approach that minimizes the training error for a given dataset.
-Meanwhile, \cite[Proposition 2]{mai2012direct} shows that the following closed-form expression for the intercept term is optimal in the sense that it minimizes the expected prediction error on new data
+The LDA classifier in \eqref{eqn:binary-decision} does not produce an intercept.
+Obtaining a vector $\vhbetals$ that is a scalar multiple of $\vhbetalda$ so that the LDA classification boundary is unchanged, however, requires fitting an intercept in \eqref{eqn:ls-LDA}.
+The choice of the intercept affects classification, however, and there are multiple approaches to selecting it.
+For example, \cite[Section 4.3]{hastie2009elements} recommends employing a method, such as cross-validation, that minimizes the training error for a given dataset.
+Such methods are sometimes referred to as data-driven approaches.
+Meanwhile, \cite[Proposition 2]{mai2012direct} shows that the following closed-form expression for the intercept is optimal in the sense that it minimizes the expected change in the LDA discriminant function for new data